agevak/CM0102/README.md

 Any .sav file should work, as long as:
 1) There is exactly 1 human manager.
 2) Human manager controls 1 club.
 Benchmarker monitors the division where that club plays.
+"Go on holiday" must be setup as desired (e.g. if need to test tactics, mark "Use current match tactics", etc).
 The more players and leagues are enabled in .sav file, the more time BM will take.
 It's recommended to BM game saves done on truncated DBs (see DBTruncator tool) or minimal DBs, otherwise BM will be very slow.